Alternative Treatments For The Symptoms Of Autism

 Our societal understanding of autism has changed greatly over the years.
 As a result of decades of innovative research, autism is no longer characterized as a single condition.
 There are now four distinct characterizations of autism or autistic behavior, all of which have been categorized under the umbrella diagnosis of Autism Spectrum Disorder (ASD).
 The spectrum encompasses autistic disorder, childhood dis-integrative disorder, pervasive developmental disorder not otherwise specified, and Asperger's syndrome.
-While each autism category is unique, the general symptoms of autism are characterized by social communication challenges and behavioral challenges.
+While each category is unique, the general symptoms of autism in Denver are characterized by social communication challenges and behavioral challenges.

 Understanding The Symptoms Of Autism Spectrum Disorder

 Autism is diagnosed on a spectrum, which means that each afflicted patient presents their symptoms differently.
 Some children might present hints of autistic behavior when they are just a few months old, while others may not broadcast any obvious signs until they’re several years old.
-These wide differences in autistic symptoms can make it difficult for many parents to identify the behavioral indicators of autism.
+These wide differences in autistic symptoms can make it difficult for many parents to identify the behavioral indicators of this condition.

 Approximately 1 in every 59 children are on the autism spectrum.
-While autism may not impede one’s growth or appearance, it can interfere with a wide variety of daily activities.
+While ASD may not impede one’s growth or appearance, it can interfere with a wide variety of daily activities.
 In many cases of ASD, children can develop other mental health conditions, such as ADHD, anxiety disorders, or even depression.
-If you notice obvious symptoms of autism in your children, you should get a professional involved quickly to avoid an inaccurate diagnosis.
+If you notice obvious symptoms of ASD in your children, you should get a professional involved quickly to avoid an inaccurate diagnosis.

-Social Communication Symptoms of Autism
+Social Communication Symptoms